lorenvtvss/Digital_Tools_for_Finance/README.md

 ### Reproducibility Remarks:
 Unfortunately the creation of a docker container doesn't work as planned.
 Hence the usage of the docker image is not possible.

-main.ipnby has to be run from a jupyter notebook.\
+main.ipynb has to be run from a jupyter notebook.\
 To be able launch the application, the package "voila" must be installed manually, since otherwise docker would have handled this.\
 Run "pip install voila" or "conda install voila".